process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ### Development

-You'll find [here](./docs/development/development.md) the different information to build, test, lint your code, and some tips too.
+You'll find [here](./docs/development/development.md) the necessary information to build, test, lint your code, and some tips too.

 ### Commit in your branch
 There is no convention for the commit message in your branch.